FIRST Championship: FRC World Championship

 In 2017, the first year of the split championship, 4 more divisions were added bringing the total to 12 divisions (not including the final Einstein Field in each city), with six divisions in each city.
 The six division winning alliances played a round-robin tournament to determine their location's champion, who then played the other city's champion in July at the FIRST Festival of Champions in New Hampshire.
 On February 6, 2018, FIRST announced that the Festival of Champions would not happen from the 2018 season onward.
-Due to this, the winners of both championships will now be considered world champions.
+Due to this, the winners of both championships would now be considered world champions.